-Two clients situations come to mind that I think can go a long way towards illuminating the issues and variances between particular situations involving Grandparents rights in Texas.
-The first involves two grandparents whose adult son was in prison but whose daughter in law was raising the grandchildren without the involvement of our Grandparent-clients.
+Two client situations come to mind that I think can go a long way towards illuminating the issues and variances between particular situations involving Grandparents' rights in Texas.
+The first involves two grandparents whose adult son was in prison but whose daughter in law was raising the grandchildren without our Grandparent-clients' involvement.

-Initially their hope and intention was to file a lawsuit to be named a joint conservator of the grandchildren.
-However, after speaking with them it was determined that their best opportunity was to present a case to the Court to gain visitation with grandchildren.
+Initially, their hope and intention were to file a lawsuit to be named a joint conservator of the grandchildren.
+However, after speaking with them, it was determined that their best opportunity was to present a case to the Court to gain grandchildren's visitation.

-Ultimately, the children’s mother and our clients negotiated a settlement in mediation which allowed for the grandparents to see the children on a monthly basis.
-This way the grandparents had peace of mind knowing that there would be a court order in place that allowed for them to have guaranteed time with their grandchildren.
+Ultimately, the children’s mother and our clients negotiated a settlement in mediation, which allowed the grandparents to see the children monthly.
+This way, the grandparents had peace of mind knowing that there would be a court order in place that allowed them to have guaranteed time with their grandchildren.

-The other grandparent case that sticks out in my mind is one involving a Grandmother and her two grandchildren that she had been raising on her own since the death of the children’s mother (and the Grandmother’s daughter).
-The grandchildren’s father was not involved in their lives and had no intent to disrupt the grandmother’s relationship or caretaking of the children.
+The other grandparent case that sticks out in my mind involves a Grandmother and her two grandchildren that she had been raising on her own since the death of the children’s mother (and the Grandmother’s daughter).
+The grandchildren’s father was not involved in their lives and had no intention to disrupt the grandmother’s relationship or caretaking of the children.

-However, the grandmother was not able to apply for benefits, health insurance, or get access to school records without being a conservator of the children under Texas law.
+However, the grandmother could not apply for benefits, health insurance, or get access to school records without being a conservator of the children under Texas law.
 This client hired us to negotiate directly with the children’s father and to draft an Order that named her primary conservator of the children.

-Her intent was not to eliminate the father’s rights to the children- all she wanted to do was to have the legal distinction of being the primary caretaker for the two boys so that she could take steps to benefit their lives on a daily basis.
+Her intent was not to eliminate the father’s rights to the children- all she wanted to do was to have the legal distinction of being the primary caretaker for the two boys to take steps to benefit their lives daily.

 Ultimately, our office was able to work with the father on an Order that allowed our client to get her primary rights to boys while allowing him to retain his rights and duties as a dad.
 At the final hearing, the judge was impressed with our client’s attitude and generosity towards her grandchildren and made sure our client was aware of his admiration.

 Whether a grandparent is requesting visitation or conservatorship rights to their grandchildren, experienced representatives are essential to this process.
-The attorneys with the Law Office of Bryan Fagan, PLLC have the both the knowledge of the legal system in Texas and the advocacy skills to turn that knowledge into results for clients.
+The attorneys with the Law Office of Bryan Fagan, PLLC, have knowledge of the legal system in Texas and the advocacy skills to turn that knowledge into results for clients.
 Please contact our office today with any questions and for a consultation with one of our attorneys- free of charge.